UCL/sign-changing-repro/README.md

 The `python` scripts for runnings the numerical experiments are located in the folder `scripts`.
 To run an experiment we change to this folder and run the corresponding file.
 After execution has finished the produced data will be available in the folder `data`.
-For the purpose of comparison, the folder `data_save` contains a copy of the data which has been used for the plots in the paper.
+For the purpose of comparison, the folder `data_ref` contains a copy of the data which has been used for the plots in the paper.
 The data in both folders should be identical.

 To generate the plots as shown in the article from the data just produced we change to the folder `plots`